subfission/securicons/README.md

 - Filetype: png, svg, or jpg

 ## MIT License
 Yes, everything is open-source and fair-game to use as needed.
-Please be sure to contribute back with some icons you've discovered or made too.
+Please be sure to contribute back with some icons you've discovered or created.
 The more, the merrier.